RICKYLER/RICKYLER/README.md

 full stack developer
 --------------------

 I am a passionate and versatile Full Stack Developer with hands on experience designing, developing, and deploying end-to-end web applications.
-Skilled in both front-end and back-end technologies, I thrive on building clean, scalable solutions that deliver excellent user experiences and solve real-world problems.
+Skilled in both front-end and back end technologies, I thrive on building clean, scalable solutions that deliver excellent user experiences and solve realworld problems.

 * 🌍  I'm based in philippines
 * ✉️  You can contact me at [rickycontiga14@gmail.com](mailto:rickycontiga14@gmail.com)